Tom Dunne (hurler)

-Thomas Dunne (born 1863) was an Irish hurler who played for the Kerry senior team.
+Thomas Dunne (1863-?) was an Irish hurler who played for the Kerry senior team.

-Dunne was a regular member of the starting twenty-one during Kerry's must successful hurling period shortly after the foundation of the Gaelic Athletic Association and the start of the inter-county championship.
+Dunne was a regular member of the starting twenty-one during Kerry's most successful hurling period shortly after the foundation of the Gaelic Athletic Association and the start of the inter-county championship.
 During his career he won one All-Ireland medal and one Munster medal.

 At club level Dunne was a one-time county club championship medalist with Ballyduff.